miguelmarcondesf/activerecord-tenanted/GUIDE.md

     - app.config.hosts
     - example TenantSelector

-- operations
+- migrations
-  - how to run database tasks
+  - create_tenant migrates the new database
-    - db:migrate:tenant ARTENANT, default value of ARTENANT
-    - db:migrate:tenant:all
-  - and what assumptions have changed
-    - tenants will be migrated by `db:migrate` in dev/test but not production
-    - tenants will be migrated by `db:prepare` in dev/test but not production
-    - other database tasks do not work yet (db:create, db:seed, db:drop)
+  - but otherwise, creation of the connection pool for a tenant that has pending migrations will raise a PendingMigrationError
+  - `db:migrate` will migrate all tenants

 TODO: